Marker Logo

 Erected by St. Patrick's Parishioners.

 Location.
 41° 19.406′ N, 74° 47.919′ W. Marker is in Milford, Pennsylvania, in Pike County.
-Marker is at the intersection of High Street and 4th Street, on the left when traveling east on High Street.
+It is at the intersection of High Street and 4th Street, on the left when traveling east on High Street.
 Markers are in the entrance alcove of the former church sanctuary, now the parish fellowship hall.
 Touch for map.
 Marker is at or near this postal address: 111 East High Street, Milford PA 18337, United States of America.
 Touch for directions.

 Reverend Vincent J. Mahon Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., December 26, 2021
+Photographed by William Fischer, Jr., December 26, 2021

 2. Reverend Vincent J. Mahon Marker